fabns-nano/advanced_docking_system/doc/user-guide.md

 If this is enabled, the docking system is able to highlight the tab and the components of a dock area with a different style (i.e. a different color).
-This option is disabled by default and needs to be enabled explicitely because it adds some overhead.
+This option is disabled by default and needs to be enabled explicitly because it adds some overhead.
 The dock manager needs to react on focus changes and dock widget dragging to highlight the right dock widget.
 You should enable it only, if you really need it for your application.